VarunPratapChauhan/Product-Delivery-Estimator-App/README.md

       - `stock.csv` provides product IDs with a Boolean indicating stock status.
       - `pincodes.csv` includes 25,000 entries with pincode, provider name, and delivery time (TAT).

-2. **Data Loading**:
-    - All CSV data is loaded asynchronously at the start of the app.
-    - Assumes that these files are accessible and correctly formatted to avoid parsing errors.
+2. **Delivery Cutoff Times**:
+    - Orders for **Provider A** must be placed before 5 PM to qualify for same-day delivery.
+    - Orders for **Provider B** must be placed before 9 AM for same-day delivery.

+3. **Timer Functionality**:
+    - The countdown timer resets daily based on the cutoff time of each provider.
+    - The timer is only visible for in-stock products qualifying for same-day delivery.

 ### Key Design Decisions

 1. **Pagination for Performance**:
-    - To handle up to 5000 products, pagination displays only 10 items per page, reducing load and enhancing performance.
+    - To handle large datasets, pagination displays only 10 items per page, reducing load and enhancing performance.
     - Simple pagination controls are implemented to navigate through pages.

 2. **CSV Parsing**: